OH! I could NEVER do that!

 If you know me – you either should leave or brace yourself because this just gets my goat.

-I am the cruel one.
+She thought I was the cruel one.

 THE WAY I SEE IT: